 Upon the Closing, the contingent obligation to issue Contingent Earnout Shares was accounted for as a liability because the triggering events that determine the number of Contingent Earnout Shares required to be issued include events that are not solely indexed to the Common Stock.
-The Contingent Earnout Shares are subsequently remeasured at each reporting date with changes in fair value recorded as a component of other (expense) income, net in the condensed consolidated statements of operations and comprehensive loss.
+The Contingent Earnout Shares are subsequently remeasured at each reporting date with changes in fair value recorded as a component of other (expense) income, net in the condensed consolidated statements of operations and comprehensive income (loss).
 The estimated fair value of the total Contingent Earnout Shares at the Closing on August 26, 2021 was \$159.4 million based on a Monte Carlo simulation valuation model using a distribution of potential outcomes on a monthly basis over a ten-year period using the most reliable information available.
 The estimated fair value of the total Contingent Earnout Shares at December 31, 2021 was \$103.7 million.

-The Contingent Earnout Liability was remeasured to a fair value of \$100.4 million as of March 31, 2022, resulting in the recording of a non-cash gain of \$3.3 million for the three months ended March 31, 2022, classified within Change in fair value of contingent earnout liability in the condensed consolidated statements of operations and comprehensive loss.
+See Note 4 - Fair Value Measurements for a summary of the change in the fair value of the Contingent Earnout Liability during the three and six months ended June 30, 2022.
+The remeasurement of the Contingent Earnout Liability to a fair value of \$44.0 million as of June 30, 2022 resulted in a non-cash gain of \$56.4 million and \$59.6 million for the three and six months ended June 30, 2022, respectively, classified within Change in fair value of contingent earnout liability in the condensed consolidated statements of operations and comprehensive income (loss).
 The assumptions utilized in the calculations of fair value were based on the achievement of certain stock price milestones, including the current Common Stock price, expected volatility, risk-free rate, expected term and expected dividend yield.